run-ai/docs/docs/developer/inference/setup.md

 # Inference Setup

-Inference Jobs are an integral part of Run:AI and do not require setting up per se.
+Inference Jobs are an integral part of Run:ai and do not require setting up per se.
 However, Running multiple production-grade processes on a single GPU is best performed with an NVIDIA technology called _Multi-Process Service_ or _MPS_

 By default, MPS is not enabled on GPU nodes.